Note

 scene = window.Scene()

-scene.add(actor.tensor_slicer(evals3, evecs3, scalar_colors=cfa3,
+actor.tensor_slicer(evals3, evecs3, scalar_colors=cfa3, sphere=sphere, scale=0.3)

-print('Saving illustration as tensor_ellipsoids_restore_noisy.png')
+print("Saving illustration as tensor_ellipsoids_restore_noisy.png")

 if interactive: